Immigration to the United States

-Between 1921 and 1965, policies such as the national origins formula limited immigration and naturalization opportunities for people from areas outside Western Europe.
+Between 1921 and 1965 policies such as the National Origins Formula limited immigration and naturalization opportunities for people from areas outside Northwestern Europe.
 Exclusion laws enacted as early as the 1880s generally prohibited or severely restricted immigration from Asia, and quota laws enacted in the 1920s curtailed Southern and Eastern European immigration.
 The civil rights movement led to the replacement of these ethnic quotas with per-country limits for family-sponsored and employment-based preference visas.
-Since then, the number of first-generation immigrants living in the United States has quadrupled.
-The total immigrant population has stalled in recent years, especially since the election of Donald Trump and the COVID-19 pandemic.
-Census estimates show 45.3 million foreign born residents in March 2018 and 45.4 million in September 2021; the lowest 3 year increase in decades.
+Between 1970 and 2007, the number of first-generation immigrants living in the United States quadrupled from 9.6 million to 38.1 million residents.
+Census estimates show 45.3 million foreign born residents in the United States as of March 2018 and 45.4 million in September 2021, the lowest three-year increase in decades.

+In 2017, out of the U.S. foreign-born population, some 45% (20.7 million) were naturalized citizens, 27% (12.3 million) were lawful permanent residents, 6% (2.2 million) were temporary lawful residents, and 23% (10.5 million) were unauthorized immigrants.
+The United States led the world in refugee resettlement for decades, admitting more refugees than the rest of the world combined.

+Causes of migration include poverty, crime and environmental degradation.

-Research suggests that immigration is beneficial to the United States economy.
+Some research suggests that immigration is beneficial to the United States economy.
 With few exceptions, the evidence suggests that on average, immigration has positive economic effects on the native population, but it is mixed as to whether low-skilled immigration adversely affects low-skilled natives.
 Studies also show that immigrants have lower crime rates than natives in the United States.
 The economic, social, and political aspects of immigration have caused controversy regarding such issues as maintaining ethnic homogeneity, workers for employers versus jobs for non-immigrants, settlement patterns, impact on upward social mobility, crime, and voting behavior.

 History

+Due to its history the United States can be described as an immigration country.
 American immigration history can be viewed in four epochs: the colonial period, the mid-19th century, the start of the 20th century, and post-1965.
-Each period brought distinct national groups, races and ethnicities to the United States.
+Each period brought distinct national groups, races, and ethnicities to the United States.